lukakerr/intern-au/README.md

 ### Seed Database

-To see the database with sample companies, run:
+To seed the database with sample companies, run:

 ```bash
 $ coffee scripts/seed.coffee